Maryland judge rules new congressional map unconstitutional

 Hogan submitted the maps to the General Assembly, but the legislature moved forward with maps approved by a separate panel that included top legislative leadership, including four Democrats and two Republicans.

 Hogan vetoed the map approved by the legislature in December, saying it made “a mockery of our democracy.”
+The legislature overrode the veto the same day.
 After the judge’s ruling, the governor called on lawmakers to approve the map submitted by the commission he supported.

 “I call on the General Assembly to immediately pass the independent Citizens Redistricting Commission maps that were written with accountability and transparency,” Hogan said in a statement.
 “This is an historic milestone in our fight to clean up the political process in our state, and ensure that the voices of the people we are elected to serve are finally heard.”